UCI-GDIM31/class-activities-SYTILL/README.md

 2. Logically the number ball bounced should be represented in natural number (int)
 3. Every line of the code should be end with the semicolon.

+### W3

+Table Number [1]: The input is a float value which represents the time that player pressed a key, and the output is boolean that tells you whether or not the player accurately hit a beat.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727